gatling/gatling/src/docs/content/reference/current/http/request/index.md

 {{< alert tip >}}
 Unless you've explicitly set the `Content-Type` header:
-* if you've ser at least one file part, Gatling will set it to `multipart/form-data`
+* if you've set at least one file part, Gatling will set it to `multipart/form-data`
 * otherwise, it will set it to `application/x-www-form-urlencoded`.
 {{</ alert >}}